 \section{Abstract}

-Let $E$ be an elliptic curve over a number field $K$.
-If for almost all primes of $K$, the reduction of $E$ modulo that prime has rational cyclic isogeny of fixed degree, we can ask if this forces $E$ to have a cyclic isogeny of that degree over $K$.
-Building upon the work of Sutherland, Anni, and Banwait-Cremona in the case of prime degree, we consider this question for cyclic isogenies of arbitrary degree.
+Let $E$ be an elliptic curve defined over a number field $K$.
+If for almost all primes of $K$, the reduction of $E$ has a rational cyclic isogeny of fixed degree, then we can ask whether $E$ has a cyclic isogeny over $K$ of that degree.
+Building upon the works of Sutherland, Anni, and Banwait-Cremona in the case of prime degree, we consider this question for cyclic isogenies of arbitrary degree.